framely/community/docs/guide/pingpong.md

 ### Declare Interaction

 What is the interaction provided by this pingpong chabot?
 The answer is to give a response *"pong"* to the user's message *"ping"*.
-So all you have to do in the declare interaction phase is to add a response to one intent at **STRUCT** *(short for structure)* level which represents the **interaction layer**.
+So all you have to do in the declare interaction phase is to add a response to one skill at **STRUCT** *(short for structure)* level which represents the **interaction layer**.
 For more information about each of the layers, see [Separation of Concerns](README.md#separation-of-concerns) and [4 Layers of Chatbot](glossary.md#chatbot).

 For each chatbot, you can create many skills.
 But in this case, you only need one.